 - The Snaffle bit must have a smooth surface.
 Twisted and wire bits are prohibited.
 Bits must be made of metal, rigid plastic, or durable synthetic material and may be covered with rubber/latex.
 Bits must not place mechanical restraint upon the tongue.
 The diameter of the mouthpiece of the snaffle must be such so as not to hurt the Horse.
 Snaffles must have a minimum diameter of twelve millimetres (12mm) for horses and ten millimetres (10mm) for ponies.
 The diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece. - Snaffle bits may be used with loose ring, D-ring, and Eggbutt cheeks.
 Single- or doublejointed snaffles may also be used with upper or lower cheeks, or full cheeks.
 Loose rings may have a sleeve fitted around part of the ring. - Flexible rubber or synthetic mouthpieces are permitted.
 Unjointed mouthpieces must be flexible. - A snaffle may have up to two joints.
 A barrel or ball joint is permitted as the centre link in a double-jointed snaffle bit, however, the surface of the centre piece must be solid with no moveable parts, other than a roller.
 The centre link may be tilted in a different orientation from the mouthpiece but must have rounded edges and may not have the effect of a tongue plate. - A double-jointed snaffle or snaffle with rotating mouthpiece may be shaped to allow tongue relief.
 The maximum height of the deviation is 30mm from the lower part of the tongue side to the highest part of the deviation.
 The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30mm.
-The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - Rubber bit guards are permitted.

-3.2.2 Lunge cavessons may be used instead of a bridle.
+The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - Rubber bit guards are permitted. - 3.2.2 Lunge cavessons may be used instead of a bridle.
 They can be used with or without a snaffle.
-If used with a snaffle they must adhere to the rules above.

-3.2.3 Two side reins.
-Auxiliary reins are permitted instead of side reins in Pre-Novice competitions and below.
-Either two side reins, or Draw reins are permitted in the competition circle.
-Draw reins are attached from the surcingle through the bit rings back to the surcingle on the same side.
-The distance between the two attached points (top and bottom) on each side of the surcingle must not be greater than 40 centimetres.
-The draw reins must be adjustable only as per manufacture and any homemade modification of the adjustments of the draw reins (for example, making a knot) is not permitted.
-(Standing or auxiliary reins are not permitted).
+If used with a snaffle they must adhere to the rules above. - 3.2.3 Either two side reins, or Draw reins (3 point reins) are permitted in the competition circle. - Draw reins (3 point reins) are attached from the surcingle through the bit rings back to the surcingle/girth points on the same side. - For Intermediate to Open levels, the distance between the two attached points (top and bottom) on each side of the surcingle must not be greater than 40 centimetres. - If choosing to attach draw reins (3 point reins) to the girth points then competitors must be aware that there is a possibility for these to shift during competition and if found to be greater than 40cm, the competitor will be eliminated.